epishova/FXTrue-Structured-Streaming-Insight-Project/README.md

 `Cassandra` contains all scripts which insert data into the database.

 `Spark` contains scripts computing trends and detecting data manipulation in the stream.
+Folder `anomalydet` contains script detecting anomalies in the data stream. `gatherstat` contains batch job computing statistics on historical FX rates.
+Once a day that statistics are passed passed to the streaming job. `datatrend` computes running average of FX rates.